kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Implementation Extravaganza/To Do - Settings.md

+## Refine

+- [ ] Carve out a shared base type for all sheet contexts which contains universal settings
+  - allowEdit
+  - lockSensitiveFields
+  - ...?
+- [ ] Replace unioned sheet context types which reference all three sheet types with the base context, where able.
+- [ ] Add the NPM watch script for enforcing resolving type errors
+  - [ ] Begin the process of pulling all data for sheets into their context types
+    - [ ] PC
+    - [ ] NPC
+    - [ ] Vehicle
+- [ ]

 ## Implement ALL the Settings! 👏

 Test and verify that each setting is correctly configured.
 It must work on load and adjust reactively on change when settings are adjusted.